chamaeleonidae/api/docs/guides/js/installing-correctly.md

 ## The entrypoint JavaScript :id=on-page-script

-The sets up the Chameleon object called `chmln` on the page and adds relevant hooks for loading the rest of Chameleon
+The sets up the Chameleon object called `chmln` on the page and adds relevant hooks for loading the rest of Chameleon.
+Add this script first and then follow it up with the call to `chmln.identify`.

 ```javascript
 !function(d,w){var t="...